bonniesimon/college-graph-logseq/pages/CN Module 5.md

 		- Solution : Bootstrap protocol, BOOTP
 			- uses UDP messages, which are forwarded over routers
 	- ## BOOTP
+		- Uses UDP messages, which are forwarded over routers
 		- The protocol allows diskless machines to discover their IP address and the address of the server host.
 		- Events in BOOTP
 			- The client broadcasts its MAC address asking for help in booting.